You need approval from the TAC before we can pay for specialised equipment or aids.

 In most cases, we will pay the supplier.
 If you have to pay, scan or take a photo of your receipt.
 Send it to us with the ‘Upload documents’ button on myTAC, or by email to firstname.lastname@example.org and we will repay you.

 We’re here to help you get your life back on track after your transport accident.
 To help with your injuries we can pay for the medical and rehabilitation equipment you need and receive in Australia.

-If it’s been more than 6 months since you had any treatment or service paid for by the TAC, you need to call us to find out if we can pay for your equipment.
+- It has been more than 6 months since you’ve had any treatment or service paid for by the TAC

 What sort of equipment is available?

 Basic equipment and medical aids

 You might need basic medical and rehabilitation equipment items such as braces, dressing aids, kitchen and bathroom aids, bandages, hygiene products, crutches or moonboots as a result of your transport accident injuries, or if you had prescription glasses or dentures damaged in your accident you might need these replacing or repairing.

 You may also require highly specialised pieces of medical and rehabilitation equipment.
 We consider these items things like medical grade beds, computers, minor home modification items like hand rails, wheelchairs and life support equipment.
 Items like these require prior approval from us before they are purchased and need to be recommended by a health professional.

 Low cost rehabilitation equipment can also be provided to help you manage your injuries at home and reduce for the need for you to have hands on treatment.
 Some examples of this type of equipment include exercise bands, gym mats, massage/spiky balls.

 We can pay for the medical and rehabilitation equipment you need because of your transport accident injuries.